zinc-sig/affairs/rfd/0001/README.md

 #### 3.1.4 Iterate on your RFD in your branch

 Start working on the RFD!
+A template is available in [`rfd/templates`](../rfd/templates).

 There are no hard requirements to squash your commits - do this at your own discretion.

 ### 3.2 Discuss your RFD